 - What are the regulatory implications?

 - Is this approach appropriate for all phases and all indications?

 - Is your company interested in taking this on and but you need to know how to get started?

 These questions and more will be answered by our panel of experts who have already faced these hurdles.
 Listen to a case study of how the approach was successfully implemented and what challenges were faced.
 Bring your own questions and join us on August 7th to learn more.

 - Marc Buyse, Founder, CluePoints Inc.

-- Ken Light, EVP, Transformational and Professional Services, OmniComm
+- Ken Light, EVP, Transformation and Professional Services, OmniComm Systems, Inc.

 - Kelly Blackburn, VP, Clinical Affairs at aTyr Pharma